acailic/acailic.github.io/_notes/aws-das-review-1.md

 delay with RecordMaxBufferedTime (default
 ### Kinesis Agent
-- Monitor Log files and sends them to Kinesis Data Streams -Java based agent, built on top of KPL
+- Monitor Log files and sends them to Kinesis Data Streams
+- Java based agent, built on top of KPL
 - Install in Linux based server environments
 - Features:
 • Write from multiple directories and write to multiple streams